colinpaicemq/zpymqi/docs/subscribe.md

 - It sets up a subscription Description (MQSD) and initilises it.
 - It creates a subscription and issues a sub() to the subscription.
 - It then does an sub.get from the managed option passing in an MQMD and the GMO object.
-- It displays the message
+- It displays the message.
 - It displays any properties received.

 Code::